Haolab-BIG/End-seq-Processing-Pipeline/README.md

 ```
 ## Peak calling with QC
-The plotFingerprint curve showed a sharp increase toward the upper right corner, indicating strong signal enrichment in a small subset of genomic bins, which is characteristic of narrow peaks
+The plotFingerprint curve showed a sharp increase toward the upper right corner, indicating strong signal enrichment in a small subset of genomic bins, which is characteristic of narrow peaks.
+END-seq data typically displays sharp, localized enrichment patterns consistent with narrow peaks; thus, it is standard practice to use MACS3 in narrow peak mode, and plotFingerprint can help confirm signal enrichment but is not required to decide peak type.
 ```
 echo "peak calling"
 bwoutdir=/4.bw